SajixInc/Rasabot/README.md

 - Android Studio: At the time of my knowledge cutoff, Android Studio 4.2+ was the latest stable version.you can visit the official Android Studio website [Andriod studio](https://developer.android.com/studio).

 - Take a Bot URL that should be in webhooks.
-For example, ``http://ivinbot.vivifyhealthcare.com/:0000/webhooks/rest/webhook`` .
+For example, ``http://ivinbot.vivifyhealthcare.com/:xxxx/webhooks/rest/webhook`` .
 Please replace with your webhook URL for the BOT.

 ```
-NOTE : This Custom UI in Flutter is compatible with the "Provider State Managmenmet".
+NOTE : This Custom UI in Flutter is compatible with the "GetX State Managmenmet".
 ```

 <strong> Process : </strong>